gwen-interpreter/gwen-web/README.md

    - version 1.0.0 release (coming soon)
 3. Extract the zip to a desired location on your local drive:
    - A folder named _gwen-web-[version]_ will be created
-4. [Install native web driver](doc/CHEATSHEET.md#native-web-drivers) for Chrome, IE, or Safari
+4. [Install native web driver](doc/CHEATSHEET.md#native-web-drivers) for Chrome or IE, or a browser extension for Safari
-   - Skip this step if you are using firefox (you're good to go)
+   - Skip this step if you are using firefox (no native driver required)
 5. [Configure settings](doc/CHEATSHEET.md#configuration-settings) (optional)
 6. [Start using gwen-web](doc/START.md)